Ascending Passage .com HOME PAGE.

 even than Amun-Ra let him be the god.
 For there is something nobly

-joyous in this architecture, a dignity that sings.
+joyous in this architecture.

 It has been said, but not established, that Rameses the Great was